-Originally named marbu soda, in reference to the marble stopper used in the Codd-neck bottles, this humble, carbonated beverage was first served on a small-scale, offering a refreshing treat to the local market.
+Originally named marbu soda, in reference to the marble stopper used in the Codd-neck bottles, this humble, carbonated beverage was first served on a small scale, offering a refreshing treat to the local market.
 However, it soon surged in popularity after obtaining the reputation that its ingredients were effective in curing cholera—although evidently not effective against typhoid fever, as Alexander Cameron Sim died of it some fifteen years later.

 Ramune is renowned for continuing to be produced in the original, distinctive Codd-neck bottles—whilst this is a wonderful sentiment in preserving the history of Alexander Cameron Sim, it is also the reason it has been deemed ‘the most complicated soft drink in the world’

 Why is there a ball in Ramune?

-What flavour is original Ramune?
+What flavor is the original Ramune?

-With such a variety of tasting options and a design that continues to provoke feelings of happiness and positivity, there is no doubt that Ramune will continue to take centre stage throughout the summer for years to come.
+With such a variety of tasting options and a design that continues to provoke feelings of happiness and positivity, there is no doubt that Ramune will continue to take center stage throughout the summer for years to come.